Here are some results of various blind tests. I won't vouch that they were done correctly as I haven't scrutinised the methodology to that extent.

 (In response to the David Clarke blind test)

-John Atkinson (Stereophile)
+Conducted by: John Atkinson (Stereophile)

 Components tested: Adcom vs VTL amplifier